OperationSpark/conditional-statements/README.md

 For our game, we'll select a random number between 0 and 100 and give the player a limited number of turns to guess the correct number.

-Based on the user's input, we'll make decicions using conditional statements to:
+Based on the user's input, we'll make decisions using conditional statements to:

 * Evaluate whether or not the user has guessed the answer correctly
 * If not, give the user a tip as to whether the answer is higher or lower than their last guess